- Does data collection impose high pressure on a database?

 alter system set log_archive_dest_1='location=<file_path>';

-- If permitted, shut down the database and bring the database into the mount state.
+- If permitted, shut down the database, and then restart it in the mount state.

 shutdown immediate startup mount